smithclay/otlp2parquet/docs/developers/architecture.md

 ## Architecture Highlights

-*   **Server is Default:** Full-featured mode with Axum HTTP server, structured logging, graceful shutdown.
+*   **Server as Default:** The server mode provides a full-featured Axum HTTP server, structured logging, and graceful shutdown.
-*   **Unified Storage:** Apache OpenDAL provides a consistent API across all platforms, abstracting away the complexities of different object storage backends.
+*   **Unified Storage:** Apache OpenDAL provides a consistent API across all platforms, which abstracts away the complexities of different object storage backends.
-*   **Pure Core:** The OTLP processing logic is designed to be deterministic and free of I/O dependencies, ensuring high reliability and testability.
+*   **Pure Core:** The OTLP processing logic is deterministic and has no I/O dependencies, which improves reliability and testability.
-*   **Platform-Native:** Each runtime leverages its native async model (e.g., `worker` for Cloudflare, `tokio` for Lambda/Server) for optimal performance.
+*   **Platform-Native:** Each runtime uses its native async model (e.g., `worker` for Cloudflare, `tokio` for Lambda/Server) for optimal performance.
-*   **Binary Size:** Aggressive optimization techniques are applied to ensure minimal binary sizes, crucial for WASM deployments like Cloudflare Workers.
+*   **Binary Size:** Aggressive optimizations ensure a minimal binary size, which is crucial for WASM deployments.